Honors research program

 How the process works

-- CIT Juniors who have an accumulated QPA of at least 3.5 receive an invitation to participate in the program in the spring semester.
+- College of Engineering juniors who have an accumulated QPA of at least 3.5 receive an invitation to participate in the program in the spring semester.

 - The list of Honors Research topics for the coming year is posted by department to the below.